bravecollective/neucore-mumble-plugin/README.md

 # Neucore Mumble plugin

+_Needs [Neucore](https://github.com/tkhamez/neucore) version 1.45.0 or higher._

-This package provides a solution for accessing a Mumble server using [Neucore](https://github.com/tkhamez/neucore) groups for permissions.
+This package provides a solution for accessing a Mumble server using Neucore groups for permissions.

 Features:
 - Permissions based on Neucore groups.